Sula Sgeir: Etymology

 The modern name is from the Old Norse súla, "gannet" and sker, "skerry".
 In the 16th century Dean Munro referred to the island as "Suilskeray".
 Macculloch's 1819 Description refers to "Sulisker", an Anglicised spelling that is still occasionally used.
-There is Suleskjer, a skerry in Utsira, Norway which has a name with a similar origin; there is also a Sule Skerry in Orkney.
+There is Suleskjer, a skerry in Utsira Municipality, Norway, which has a name with a similar origin; there is also a Sule Skerry in Orkney.

 Geology

 The island is made of hard gneiss rock, the summit of a submarine mountain.
 Erosion causes the bedrock to shear into long flat pieces.
 The sea has created a series of interconnected sea caves and tunnels throughout the southern part of the island.
 During big Atlantic storms, waves break right over the top of Sula Sgeir.